 Dogs are in general the nature’s gift to human beings; they are obedient, truthful and show immense love for the owner.
 In recent times, there were many attempts to create new breeds of dogs.
 Many different breeds were created, with specific job functions in mind.
 The Alpine Dachsbracke is one of the new breeds created with a specific purpose.

-The Alpine Dachsbracke is a small breed of dog of the scent hound type originating in Austria.
-The Alpine Dachsbracke was bred to track wounded deer as well as boar, hare, and fox.
+The Alpine Dachsbracke is a compact scent hound breed that originated in Austria.
+It was bred to track wounded deer as well as boar, hare, and fox.
 The specialty of Alpine Dachsbracke is it will detect the scent even after the trial has gone cold.

 The Alpine Dachsbracke is very sturdy dog.
 Alpine Dachsbracke is a favorite of royalty and used to accompany kinds during their hunting expedition to mountains.
 The life expectancy of Alipe Dachsbracke is around 12 years.
 No genetic dis orders have been reported with this breed.